guanshaoheng/PretextView/README.md

 - `right mouse button`: holding down and move to drag the Hi-C figure move within the window.
 - `Mouse scroll` to zoom.
 A three button mouse is recomended.
 - `E`: enter the Edit mode.
-- `K`: enter the Select sort area mode.
+- `F`: enter the Select sort area mode.
 - `M`: enter the Meta Tag edit mode.
 - `S`: enter the Scaffold painting mode.
 - `X`: enter the extension edit mode.